 Independent, comprehensive scientific data we can trust.

-Every October for over 36 years, expert independent researchers from the Centre for Ecosystem Science University NSW, have surveyed wetlands and waterbirds across Eastern Australia.
+Every October for over 37 years, expert independent researchers have surveyed wetlands and waterbirds across Eastern Australia.

 These surveys have built up one of the country’s most important long-term data sets on the health and biodiversity of our river and wetland environments.

 Up to 2,000 wetlands and rivers are surveyed observing up to 50 different waterbird species, including threatened species.

 Sadly, data shows a continued long term decline in total waterbird abundance and breeding.

 The 34th (2016) survey showed waterbird numbers were at their lowest levels ever recorded.

 The 35th (2017) survey showed abundance remained well below long term average with many game bird species numbers low "by order of magnitude".